Abraham Lincoln: "If we could first know where we are, and whither we are tending, we could then better judge what to do, and how to do it."

 The entrepreneur defines his purpose - a super goal.

-Defining a vision is critical for the success of a venture because the vision serves as a lighthouse to point the entrepreneurs and his or her partners on the right way, where they should go, and what will be considered a success.
+Defining a vision is critical for the success of a venture because it serves as a lighthouse, pointing entrepreneurs and their partners in the right direction, showing them where to go and what will be considered a success.

-Entrepreneurs, who work to implement an idea for a venture, get a lot of advice from those around them, and encounter various possibilities and opportunities.
-These factors may distract the entrepreneurs from the goal and cause them to move from one subject to the other, and ultimately, not achieve even one meaningful goal.
+Entrepreneurs who work to implement an idea for a venture receive a lot of advice from those around them and encounter various possibilities and opportunities.
+These factors may distract entrepreneurs from their goal and cause them to shift between subjects, ultimately failing to achieve even one meaningful goal.

-Hence the importance of the vision: to choose the same advice, opportunities, and paths that will lead to the realization of the vision without deviating from the track that will lead to success.
+Hence, the importance of the vision lies in choosing the same advice, opportunities, and paths that will lead to the realization of the vision without deviating from the track that will lead to success.

-Anyone can set a vision for themselves, and preferably more than one vision, when each vision is in a different area.
-For example, a family vision, professional goals, a vision in the social field, and so on.
+Anyone can set a vision for themselves, and preferably more than one vision, each in a different area.
+For example, a family vision, professional goals, and a social vision, among others.

 Defining a vision adds meaning to our lives and helps us to focus and achieve goals and objectives.